Emergence of multiphase condensates from a limited set of chemical building blocks: Discussion

-Our results demonstrate that complex multiphase organization can be achieved using a relatively small number of chemical building blocks.
-On the one hand, this observation should not be surprising given the diversity of compositionally distinct phase-separated condensates that have been observed in living cells.
-Yet on the other hand, the way in which relatively ``promiscuous'' interactions among conformationally disordered biomolecules give rise to many immiscible condensates with controlled molecular compositions has been unclear until now.
-We speculate that the difference between the number of components in a mixture and the required number of molecular features will only tend to increase as the number of the components and the number of condensed phases grow.
-We reiterate that the number of monomer types computed in our studies of LJ heteropolymers represents an \textit{upper bound} on the required number of monomer types, since the number of molecular features that govern interactions between linear polymers can exceed the number of monomer types.
-For example, it is well known that sequence-dependent properties, such as sequence ``blockiness''~\cite{martin2020valence,rana2021blocky} and charge-patterning effects~\cite{das2013conformations,lin2016sequence,pal2021patterning,chew2023thermodynamic}, tune the phase behavior of heteropolymer solutions in ways that cannot be predicted the monomer composition of the heteropolymers alone.
+We anticipate that extensions of our approach will provide a unifying conceptual framework for unravelling the ``molecular grammars'' governing phase separation in naturally occurring biomolecular mixtures~\cite{brangwynne2015polymer,quiroz2015sequence,wang2018grammar,martin2020valence,schuster2020identifying,greig2020arginine,krainer2021reentrant,ruff2022grammar,blazquez2023location,rekhi2024expanding}.
+It is important to note that the minimal number of molecular features predicted by our theory provides an upper bound on the required number of monomer types, since motifs composed of adjacent monomers can potentially give rise to additional independent molecular features within the pairwise approximation.
+Moreover, significant contributions from non-pairwise interactions, particularly in nucleic acid~\cite{jain2017rna} and multi-domain protein~\cite{li2012phase} mixtures, may allow for compositional specificity with even fewer distinct molecular features.
+For example, it is well known that sequence-dependent properties, such as sequence ``blockiness''~\cite{martin2020valence,rana2021blocky} and charge-patterning effects~\cite{das2013conformations,lin2016sequence,pal2021patterning,chew2023thermodynamic}, tune the phase behavior of heteropolymer solutions in ways that cannot be predicted by the monomer compositions of the heteropolymers alone.
+Non-pairwise interactions also arise due to secondary-structure formation~\cite{conicella2016mutations,hegde2023competition} and strong one-to-one associative binding interactions~\cite{semenov1998thermoreversible}.
 In future work, we will incorporate such sequence-dependent features into our inverse design approach in order to tighten the bound on the required number of monomer types and broaden the range of applicability of our heteropolymer design algorithm.
-Overall, we hope that our approach will provide a unifying framework for recent efforts to identify molecular ``grammars'' governing phase separation in specific biomolecular systems~\cite{brangwynne2015polymer,quiroz2015sequence,wang2018grammar,martin2020valence,rekhi2023grammar}.